 WHAT WILL THE WEATHER BE LIKE?

 Your guess is as good as mine!
 I went in December – Chile’s summer.
 We had glorious sunshine, battering winds that knocked us off our feet (see above), rain, sleet and hail.
 It could change from one minute to the next.
-Come prepared for every eventuality, and wear sunscreen even if it’s cloudy.
+Come prepared for every eventuality—a lightweight waterproof jacket is vital—and wear sunscreen even if it’s cloudy.

 HOW MUCH FOOD SHOULD I BRING?